 2. Prettiest ski towns in the world

 Is there anything better than a mountain town steeped in railway or mining history, with a main street plucked straight from a Hollywood set and then covered in snow?
-British Columbia’s ski towns are truly unique, from the ski-in ski-out multi-coloured chalets of SilverStar, to the mountains thrusting skyward from downtown Fernie, to the lakeside town of Nelson.
+British Columbia’s ski towns are truly unique, from the ski-in ski-out multi-coloured chalets of SilverStar Mountain Resort, to the mountains thrusting skyward from downtown Fernie (the access town for Fernie Alpine Resort), to the lakeside town of Nelson.

 3. Snow falls by the metre load